Key Takeaways:

 Is exercise a key factor in reducing cancer risk?

-You bet.
-Regular physical activity can help you maintain a stable weight, boost your immune system, and reduce inflammation, reducing your cancer risk.
-It's also a great way to manage stress.
-Current guidelines for healthy adults recommend 150 minutes of moderate-intensity physical activity (e.g., 30 minutes a day, five days a week) and two days of muscle-strengthening activity each week.
+Yes.
+Regular physical activity can help you maintain a stable weight, boost your immune system, and reduce inflammation - all of which reduce cancer risk.
+It's also an effective way to manage stress.
+Current guidelines for healthy adults recommend 150 minutes of moderate-intensity activity and two days of muscle-strengthening activity each week.

 How does quitting smoking impact cancer prevention?